What is a gate valve?

 The advantages and disadvantages of gate valves

-Some of the disadvantages of gate valves is that they cannot be quickly opened and closed.
-They also do not allow utility operators to regulate the pressure of the water flow, or throttle the water velocity in any way.
+Some of the disadvantages of gate valves are that they cannot be quickly opened and closed.
+They also do not allow utility operators to regulate the pressure of the water flow or throttle the water velocity in any way.

-The advantages of gate valves is that they are very simple to maintain, do maintenance on, and they allow for bi-directional flow of water throughout a system.
-Also, given the design of their open bodies, they allow for a volume of water to flow through without the loss of pressure.
+The advantages of gate valves are that they are simple to maintain, and they allow for bi-directional flow of water throughout a system.
+Given the design of their open bodies, they allow a full volume of water to flow through without pressure loss.

 A gate valve versus a ball valve?